mr-builder/mrbuilder/docs/plugins_and_presets.md

 run after the other configurations have run.
 For this `MRBUILDER_INTERNAL_PRESETS` exists.
 If you don't want your consumers to be able to change the configuration (only add plugins) you can use `env.MRBUILDER_PRESETS`.

+### Configuring Babel
+Plugins often have to extend the babel configuration.
+To allow this to be configured per plugin, you can add an '@babel' to your plugins configuration.
+The right side, is either a string with the name of the file of your code.
+An array with a plugin and configuration, an array of plugins, or a Babel configuration.
+Look at [plugin-typescript](https://github.com/mr-builder/mrbuilder/blob/master/plugins/plugin-typescript) for an example.